Consensys/doc.web3signer/docs/HowTo/Store-Keys-HSM/Use-USB-Armory.md

 # Using Web3Signer with USB Armory Mk II

 Web3Signer can sign payloads using private keys stored in a [USB Armory Mk II device].
-Users must install the [Interlock application] on the device to allow communicate with Web3Signer.
+Users must install the [Interlock application] on the device to enable communication with Web3Signer.

 Web3Signer supports using the device as a secure key storage only.